 This binky stuff can be really hard, but you will get there.
 I can promise you that it will go so much smoother if you set your expectations really low.
 Know that it’s going to be a process.

-If you’re new to Your Kid’s Table, join our weekly newsletter here, you’ll score a bunch of freebies in your email including a cheat sheet for how to keep your child seated for meals, 9 tips to improve your child’s eating, and even sensory red flags!
+If you’re new to Your Kid’s Table, join our weekly newsletter here, and you’ll receive a welcome email including a free printable for 9 tips to improve your child’s eating!

 More Help for Babies and Toddlers